 Marbella Travel Guide

-The last minute decision to book late flights to Malaga to join an Aussie friend touring Europe was not taken lightly.
+The last minute decision to book late flights to Malaga in Spain to join an Aussie friend touring Europe was not taken lightly.

 Firstly, I had never had any previous interest in visiting Malaga, or the popular towns nearby such as Marbella or Puerto Banus.
 I’d really only considered these as trashy tourists towns for Brits or flashy Europeans.

-Secondly, last minute, these flights were £200!
+Secondly, last minute, these flights to Malaga were £200!
 Certainly not a price I pay frequently for 48 hours in a destination.